akamai-compute-marketplace/marketplace-apps/apps/linode-marketplace-chroma/README.md

 Deploy a production-ready Chroma Vector Database as a server in a single-node Client/Server architecture.
 This One-Click App sets up a secure, persistent Chroma server intended to be the central storage and search engine for your AI applications (client).

-This deployment uses Chroma's `HttpClient` model (Client/Server).
-The server handles vector storage (SQLite) and Approximate Nearest Neighbor (ANN) search.
-These operations are heavily optimized for CPU and RAM.
-Therefore, GPU acceleration is not required for the core database server, making standard CPU instances the most cost-effective choice.
-See [Single-Node Chroma: Performance and Limitations](https://docs.trychroma.com/guides/deploy/performance) for more information.

 ## Software Included

 | Software | Version | Description |